Phil Collins: 1996–2006: Phil Collins Big Band, Dance into the Light, Disney work, and Testify

+On 29 March 1996, Collins's decision to leave Genesis to concentrate on his solo career was publicly announced.
 In the months surrounding his departure from Genesis, Collins formed the Phil Collins Big Band, seating himself on the drums.
 He had wanted to undertake the project for some time and felt inspired from the Burning for Buddy project that drummer Neil Peart had put together.
-Having moved to Switzerland, an invitation to perform at the Montreux Jazz Festival led to the band to come together, which featured Quincy Jones as conductor and Tony Bennett on vocals.
-The group toured summer jazz festivals in July 1996 with a set of jazz renditions of Genesis and Collins' solo material.
+Having moved to Switzerland, an invitation to perform at the Montreux Jazz Festival led to the band coming together, which featured Quincy Jones as conductor and Tony Bennett on vocals.
+The group toured summer jazz festivals in July 1996 with a set of jazz renditions of Genesis and Collins's solo material.
 Their first date was at the Royal Albert Hall for a Prince's Trust concert with Queen Elizabeth II and Nelson Mandela in attendance.
 To learn his parts, Collins devised his own notation on sheets.
 The band then went on hiatus until a US and European tour in the summer of 1998, which spawned the live album A Hot Night in Paris.

 In October 1996, Collins released his sixth solo album, Dance into the Light.
 It reached No. 4 in the UK and No. 23 in the US.
 The album was received negatively by the music press and sold less than his previous albums.
 Entertainment Weekly reviewed by saying that "even Phil Collins must know that we all grew weary of Phil Collins".
 Singles from the album included "Dance into the Light", which reached No. 9 in the UK, and the Beatles-inspired "It's in Your Eyes".
 The album was certified Gold in the US.
 Collins toured the album throughout 1997 with his Trip into the Light World Tour, covering 82 dates.
 He performed "In the Air Tonight" and "Take Me Home" at the Music for Montserrat benefit concert in London alongside Paul McCartney, Elton John, Eric Clapton, Mark Knopfler, and Sting.

-In October 1998, Collins released his first compilation album ...Hits which contains a new track, a cover of "True Colors" by Cyndi Lauper that was produced by Kenneth "Babyface" Edmonds.
+In October 1998, Collins released his first compilation album, ...Hits, which contained a new track, a cover of "True Colors" by Cyndi Lauper, produced by Kenneth "Babyface" Edmonds.
 The album was a commercial success worldwide, reaching No. 1 in the UK charts and selling 3.4 million copies in the US by 2012.